jimmy0017/ecs_micro_bit_adaptation/04_Light-up Writstband/readme.md

 ### Electronic Wristband (30 min)
 * Have students sew two more lights onto wristbands (in parallel as discussed above).
 * **Warning**: crossing opposite polarities will cause a short circuit!
-* See E-Textiles Technical Guide: Activity 3: Electronic Wristband [link to (pp. 58)]
+* See E-Textiles Technical Guide: Activity 3: Electronic Wristband [(pp. 58)]
 * When students are finished, have them test their wristbands with a battery.
 * Use alligator clips to debug circuits as necessary.
-See E-Textiles Technical Guide: Troubleshooting - Electrical Problems [link to p.
+See E-Textiles Technical Guide: Troubleshooting - Electrical Problems [p.
 33).

 ### Design Notebook (10 min): Respond to one of the following prompts
 * Draw/write tips for sewing LEDs in parallel.